javaee/glassfish/src/site/markdown/extensibility.md

 ### ServiceLocator to ServiceLocator Bridge

-It is possible to import all the [NORMAL] (non-[LOCAL]) services from one ServiceLocator into another ServiceLocator as long as the locators do not have a parent/child relationship.
+It is possible to import all the [NORMAL] services from one ServiceLocator into another ServiceLocator as long as the locators do not have a parent/child relationship.
 You do this be creating a ServiceLocator bridge between the two ServiceLocators.
-This is done using the [ExtrasUtilities.bridgeServiceLocator][bridgeservicelocator] method in the optional hk2-extras module.
+This is done using the [bridgeServiceLocator][bridgeservicelocator] method in the optional hk2-extras module.

 Bridges are one-way and dynamic.
 Suppose you have a ServiceLocator named Foo and have bridged its services into the Bar ServiceLocator.
 If you add a service to the Foo ServiceLocator that service